Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 12,323 people, 3,565 houses or apartments, and a median cost of homes of $769,140, real estate costs in Lahaina are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Hawaii communities.
+With a population of 12,323, 3,565 total housing units (homes and apartments), and a median house value of $771,404, real estate costs in Lahaina are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Hawaii communities.

 Single-family detached homes are the single most common housing type in Lahaina, accounting for 40.16% of the town's housing units.
 Other types of housing that are prevalent in Lahaina include large apartment complexes or high rise apartments ( 29.89%), duplexes, homes converted to apartments or other small apartment buildings ( 19.79%), and a few row houses and other attached homes ( 10.06%).